 About the Seminar

-No matter what profession our students go into their skills in critical thinking,
+what profession our students go into their skills in critical thinking, collaboration

-collaboration and creativity are vitally important.
-Recent research provides
+and creativity are vitally important.
+Recent research provides educators with

-educators with evidence that these skills are substantially improved where
+evidence that these skills are substantially improved where students participate in

 - How can we explicitly develop students’ critical thinking skills in the

 classroom and the co-curricular program at my school?

 - Given the competitive nature of our education system how can my